serenebabu2022/DashboardApp/README.md

 A dashboard application created using React Js.
-Styling using CSS file with js extension to use global theme.
+Styling using seperate CSS file with js extension to use global theme.
 Custom theme created with mui material
 Line graph and pie chart created using react-google-charts Extra libraries: @mui/material,react-google-charts